gibgib1212/Rm-skin/readme_en.txt

 Also, as a reminder, the initial transparency values for some items are set to "0".
 I apologize for the inconvenience, but in the "beatoraja X.X.X configuration" skin tab, please enter any value for "a" in the field labeled "Transparence".
-Please see the included "NOTICE.png" for details.
+Please see the included "User's manual.pdf" for details.

 In addition, I created this skin without any specialized knowledge of the Lua language.
 Therefore, i assume no responsibility for any malfunction of equipment, facilities, etc.